alperkinaci/APS_2016Python_lecture_5/README.md

 A graph of this data is provided.
 ![graph of writer_1_3.hdf5:/Scan/data](src/writer_1_3.png)

-Physically, the data are from a Si (111) crystal reflection from the USAXS instrument when it was at APS beam line 32ID, recorded by SPEC on 2010-04-25.
+Physically, the data are from a Si (220) crystal Bragg reflection *rocking curve* measurement using 10.5 keV X-rays from the USAXS instrument when it was at APS beam line 32ID, recorded by SPEC on 2010-04-25.
+This scan is part of a routine alignment process of the USAXS instrument.

 ## References